The Western Union Company (WU) Review – Making Smarter Decisions

 The Western Union Company (WU): Who are the competitors?

-The company’s main competitors (and peers) include Global Payments Inc. (GPN) that is trading 56.24% up over the past 12 months and WEX Inc. (WEX) that is 132.31% higher over the same period.
-Fidelity National Information Services Inc. (FIS) is 25.74% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 2.95% from the last report on Feb 11, 2021 to stand at a total of 31.27 million short shares sold with a short interest ratio of 6.83.
+The company’s main competitors (and peers) include Global Payments Inc. (GPN) that is trading 45.87% up over the past 12 months and WEX Inc. (WEX) that is 109.58% higher over the same period.
+Fidelity National Information Services Inc. (FIS) is 19.40% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -3.04% from the last report on Mar 14, 2021 to stand at a total of 32.22 million short shares sold with a short interest ratio of 6.83.